 I don’t know if it’s just my generation, but I feel like everyone has an opinion about everything and gives their unsolicited opinion frequently.
 But it seems to happen even more often when a child is involved.
 You hear opinions about names, birth plans, feedings, sleep schedules, and more even before the baby is born.

 You’d think this would stop when a baby passes away, but you still hear everyone’s opinion anyway.
 I’ve personally been told when others think I should stop talking about them, when I should be “over it,” when to try again for more children, and even that they weren’t “really” my children.
 Yep.
-(Hmm…I wonder what would have happened if someone were to say the same to them about their children who lived?)
+(Hmm…I wonder what would have happened if someone were to say the same to them about their children who are living?)

 Others’ advice has the potential to leave us feeling sad, angry, defeated, disappointed, and alone.
 But God is the Way, the Truth, and the Life (John 14:6, ESV).